 Day 14 Franz Josef (1B) Free day for optional activities.
 Options include various hikes, horseback riding and kayaking.

 Day 15 Franz Josef/Queenstown (1B) Visit the adventure capital of the world—Queenstown.

 Days 16-17 Queenstown Free time in Queenstown.
 Get the heart pumping with some adrenaline-filled options, such as jet boating, bungee jumping, mountain biking or skydiving.

 If you have pre-booked the Queenstown Jet Boating, your CEO will inform you when you will do the activity during your tour, as days are subject to change.

-Please note - in the winter months (late April - early Nov) skiing and snowboarding in the Southern Alps is a highlight for any visitor.
+Please note - in the winter months (early/mid June to early/mid October) skiing and snowboarding in the Southern Alps is a highlight for any visitor.
 Most of the optional activities are also available, ask your CEO which ones are in season.